sparrowestes/lyric-finder-class/README.md

 App that finds song lyrics using React and the Musixmatch API.

 Built using Class Based Components.
+Bootstrap was used for styling.

 # Quick Start

-Install dependencies
+Install dependencies ----
 npm install

-Serve on localhost:3000
+Serve on localhost:3000 ----
 npm start